12 Must-Have Remote Work Tools For Productive Work

 The right remote work tools will make you and your remote colleagues more productive.
 They’ll also allow you to experience the human connection of office work, while preserving your freedom to work wherever you want.
 This in turn, will boost team morale.

 Now, all you have to do is choose the remote work tools that suit your personal workflow best!
-From Slack to Zight (formerly CloudApp) to Zapier, the solutions listed above are the best of the best.
+From Slack to Zight to Zapier, the solutions listed above are the best of the best.
 Use them!

 Create & share screenshots, screen recordings, and GIFs with Zight